 Danger depends on who’s doing the telling

-Red Foxes have a reputation as cunning, killing nuisances.
-These reports come from farmers who lose chickens, and sport hunters who lose small game birds and animals to them.
-Ranchers, too, who claim they take lambs; Studies, however, over the past 20 years have consistently shown the lambs were already dead, weak or non-viable.
+Red Foxes have a reputation as cunning, murderous nuisances.
+These reports come from farmers who lose chickens and sport hunters who lose small game birds and animals to them.
+Ranchers claim they take lambs.
+However, over the past 20 years, studies have consistently shown the lambs were already dead, weak, or non-viable.
 Recently some farmers have begun to welcome Red Foxes, finding them more beneficial than detrimental because of their heavy predation on rodents and rabbits.